 The functionalist sociologists believed that societies are made up of inter-related parts that are essential for the smooth running of society.
 They say that society is similar to a biological organism such as the human body.
 As the human body is made up of parts - cells, organs etc - that fit together and depend on each other, society is also a system of interdependent parts.
 This idea is known as the "organic analogy".
-For example, the family is a part of society that reproduces the next generation and socialises them into the norms children and teaches them skills and knowledge they will need for the workplace.
+For example, the family is a part of society that reproduces the next generation and socialises them into the norms and values of society.
+The education system is a part of society that socialises children and teaches them skills and knowledge they will need for the workplace.